-The purpose of this Memorandum is to provide constructive notice of the un-recorded SBA Environmental Indemnification Agreement of even date with this Memorandum entered into by Borrower, Third Party Indemnitor, SBA and Lender (the "Agreement") pertaining to the real and personal property described therein including the land located at [Insert address] and legally described in Exhibit "A" attached hereto (collectively, the "Property").
+The purpose of this Memorandum is to provide constructive notice of the un-recorded SBA Environmental Indemnification Agreement of even date with this Memorandum entered into by Borrower, Third Party Indemnitor, SBA and Lender (the "Agreement") pertaining to the real and personal property described therein including the land located at \\\\\\ [Insert address] and legally described in Exhibit "A" attached hereto (collectively, the "Property").
 The Agreement contains, but is not limited to, the following provisions, which are addressed in greater detail therein:

-- A. Indemnification and Remediation.
-Borrower and Third Party Indemnitor agree to indemnify SBA and Lender against certain losses, liabilities, damages, etc., including attorney fees and costs, related to environmental contamination associated with the Property and other matters addressed and more fully set forth in the Agreement. - B. Indemnitor's Election to Pay Loan Balance.
-Third Party Indemnitor may, under certain conditions, limit its duty to remediate and indemnify under the Agreement by paying the entire balance due under the Loan Documents including any applicable pre-payment penalty. - C. Release and Waiver.
-Borrower and Third Party Indemnitor release and waive all rights, claims and causes of action against SBA and Lender with regard to environmental contamination at the Property and other matters addressed in the Agreement including the right to enforce any provision recorded in the chain of title to the Property that alters SBA or Lender's legal rights, remedies or responsibilities. - D. Warranties and Covenants.
-Indemnitors warrant, among other things, that there are no documents recorded against the Property that would enable Third Party Indemnitor or its affiliates to control the use or ownership of the Property, such as a right of first refusal, purchase option, repurchase option, restrictive covenant, deed restriction, etc.; and covenant, among other
+A. Indemnification and Remediation.
+Borrower and Third Party Indemnitor agree to indemnify SBA and Lender against certain losses, liabilities, damages, etc., including attorney fees and costs, related to environmental contamination associated with the Property and other matters addressed and more fully set forth in the Agreement.

+B. Indemnitor's Election to Pay Loan Balance.
+Third Party Indemnitor may, under certain conditions, limit its duty to remediate and indemnify under the Agreement by paying the entire balance due under the Loan Documents including any applicable pre-payment penalty.

+C. Release and Waiver.
+Borrower and Third Party Indemnitor release and waive all rights, claims and causes of action against SBA and Lender with regard to environmental contamination at the Property and other matters addressed in the Agreement including the right to enforce any provision recorded in the chain of title to the Property that alters SBA or Lender's legal rights, remedies or responsibilities.
-things, not to record or cause to be recorded any such document before Borrower's SBA Loa

-has been paid in full.
+D. Warranties and Covenants.
+Indemnitors warrant, among other things, that there are no documents recorded against the Property that would enable Third Party Indemnitor or its affiliates to control the use or ownership of the Property, such as a right of first refusal, purchase option, repurchase option, restrictive covenant, deed restriction, etc.; and covenant, among other things, not to record or cause to be recorded any such document before Borrower's SBA Loan has been paid in full.

 E. Subordination.
-Third Party Indemnitor unconditionally subordinates to SBA and

-Lender's Mortgage recorded in volume of, page

-, under auditor's file number, records of

-County, State of any right, title or

-interest Third Party Indemnitor has with respect to the Property, whether of record or not, including the following:
+Third Party Indemnitor unconditionally subordinates to SBA and Lender's Mortgage recorded in volume \\\\\\ of \\\\\, page \\\\\, under auditor's file number \\\\\\, records of \\\\\\, records of \\\\\\ any right, title or interest Third Party Indemnitor has with respect to the Property, whether of record or not, including the following:

-Third Party Indemnitor's [Insert description of lien, e.g., deed of trust, mortgage, UCC Financing Statement, etc.] dated,
+Third Party Indemnitor's [Insert description of lien, e.g., deed of trust, mortgage , UCC Finar ncing Stateme ent, etc.] dated, recorded in volume of , page under auditor's file number , record ls of County, State of

-e.g., deed of trust, mortgage, UCC Financing Statement, etc.] dated,

-recorded in volume of, page under auditor's file number, records of County, State of

 [Add additional blocks as necessary.]

 II.
 CONFLICTING TERMS OR PROVISIONS

 Terms used in this Memorandum that are not defined herein, but are defined in the Agreement, shall have the meaning provided in the Agreement.
-To the extent any term or provision of this Memorandum conflicts with any term or provision of the Agreement, the terms are provisions of the Agreement shall control.
+To the extent any term or provision of this Memorandum conflicts with any term or provision of the Agreement, the terms and provisions of the Agreement shall control.

 III.
 COUNTERPARTS

 The parties may sign this Memorandum in identical counterparts.
-The signature pages from the separately signed counterparts may be attached to one copy of this Memorandum to form single document.
+The signature pages from the separately signed counterparts may be attached to one copy of this Memorandum to form a single document.

 [Add additional signature blocks as necessary including a signature block for the Operating Company, if any, identified in the Loan Documents.]

 Borrower:

 [Insert name of Borrower]

-$R{V'}$

-By:Name and Title:

-Address:

-Telephone Number:

-Facsimile Number:

-[Add notary acknowledgement]

-Third Party Indemnitor:

-[Insert name of Third Party Indemnitor]

-[Insert name of Time Party indemintor]

 By:

-Name and title:

-Address:

-Telephone Number:

-Facsimile Number:

-[Add notary acknowledgement]

-Lender:

-[Insert name of CDC or lending institution]

-By:

 Name and Title:

 Address:

 Telephone Number:

 Facsimile Number:

 [Add notary acknowledgement]

+Third Party Indemnitor: [Insert name of Third Party Indemnitor] \\\\\ By: \\\\\ Name and title: Address: \\\\\ Telephone Number: \\\\\ Facsimile Number: [Add notary acknowledgement] Lender: [Insert name of CDC or lending institution] By: \\\\\ Name and Title: Address: \\\\\ Telephone Number: \\\\\ Facsimile Number: [Add notary acknowledgement]

-U. S. Smal l Business Administration
+U. S. Small Business Administration

-By:

-Name and Title:

-Address:

-Phone Number:

-Fax Number:

-[Add notary acknowledgement]

-A copy of each notice, demand and other correspondence with regard to this

-Agreement must include the SBA loan number and be sent to:

-Associate General Counsel for Litigation

-Office of General Counsel

-U.S. Small Business Administration